-Onesquethaw Cave is the second largest cave in Albany County, NY with just over one mile of mapped passage.
+Onesquethaw Cave is the second longest known cave in Albany County, NY with just over one mile of mapped passage.

 The cave entrance is known to flood during periods of significant rainfall, and thus may be closed during periods of wet weather.
-It is also currently closed for the winter of 2015-2016 as part of the Northern Long Ear winter closueres.
+In extreme flooding, the cave may fill to the ceiling throughout its length.

 All groups must abide by the following rules: